wrapbook/cased-ruby/README.md

   # Attach metadata to all CLI requests.
 This metadata will appear in Cased and
   # any notification source such as email or Slack.
   #
   # You are limited to 20 properties and cannot be a nested dictionary.
+Metadata
+  # specified in the CLI request overrides any configured globally.
   config.cli.metadata = {
     rails_env: ENV['RAILS_ENV'],
     heroku_application: ENV['HEROKU_APP_NAME'],